 - Growth rate/ease: fast growing, easy to grow

-- Wildlife support: attracts and provides nectar for adult butterflies, bees and other insect pollinators, attracts and supports beneficial and pest eating insects, caterpillar host plant and larval food source, berries eaten by birds and mammals
+- Wildlife support: flowers attract and provide nectar for adult butterflies, bees and other insect pollinators; berries eaten by many species of birds and mammals; overall plant attracts and supports beneficial and pest eating insects and is a caterpillar host plant and larval food source for native butterflies and moths

-- Native habitat/range: Commonly found growing in woodland openings, meadows, and streambanks across most of the Pacific Northwest (except some areas of WA temperate rainforest and high desert).
+- Native habitat/range: commonly found growing in woodland openings, meadows and streambanks across most of the Pacific Northwest (except some areas of Washington's temperate rainforest and high desert).
 Portland Plant List - yes.

 Gardening with Wild Strawberry: Wild strawberry will find a lovely home in your meadowscape, pollinator garden, rock garden and even the brighter edges of your woodland garden.
 It spreads readily and effortlessly by runners and seed, quickly creating a groundcover in mostly sunny habitat areas.
 It is such a delicate and lovely plant, that you will likely rejoice (rather than regret) its vigor and readily share it with friends and neighbors.
 Though it thrives in acidic, moist soils, it also tolerates summer drought.
 But, if planted in the hottest, most exposed areas of your yard, it will require infrequent supplemental watering in summer.
 The berries are edible and mildly sweet, but only the most diligent and astute gardeners will beat backyard inhabitants to the prize.
 Prune the runners regularly if you would like to encourage larger, more delectable berries.